SohamRatnaparkhi/my-hashnode-blogs/cli0tih7q000109ms4iya34xg.md

 #### Step 3: Deploying on Kubernetes and creating services

+##### **Intro to k8s**

+Now I will introduce you to some core concepts in kubernetes(k8s).

+In Kubernetes, "cluster," "pod," "deployment," and "service" are fundamental concepts that are used to manage and run applications in a distributed system.
+Let's explore each of these terms:

+1. Cluster: A cluster is the foundation of a Kubernetes environment.
+It consists of a set of physical or virtual machines, called nodes, that work together to run containerized applications.
+The cluster is responsible for managing the scheduling, scaling, and monitoring of containers across the nodes.

+2. Pod: A pod is the smallest and most basic unit of deployment in Kubernetes.
+It represents a single instance of a running process in the cluster.
+A pod can encapsulate one or more tightly coupled containers and share the same resources, such as network and storage.

+3. Deployment: A deployment is a Kubernetes resource that defines the desired state of a set of pods.
+It provides a declarative way to manage the lifecycle of pod replicas, enabling easy scaling, rolling updates, and rollbacks.
+Deployments allow you to specify the number of replicas to run, the container images to use, and other configuration parameters.

+4. Service: A service is an abstract representation of pods that provide the same functionality.
+It acts as a stable network endpoint that enables communication between different parts of an application within the cluster or with external clients.
+Services have an associated IP address and port, allowing other pods or external systems to access the pods behind the service.

+To summarize, a cluster is an overarching infrastructure that hosts your applications, while pods represent the individual instances of your application processes.
+Deployments manage the lifecycle and scaling of pods, and services provide a consistent way to access and communicate with pods in the cluster.
+These concepts form the building blocks of managing and orchestrating containerized applications in Kubernetes.

+##### **Finally, Deploying to k8s**

 First, we need to create a cluster.
 For this, you can use `minikube start` if you installed minikube or go to docker decktop settings, select kubernetes, and enable kubernetes.
 Then click on apply and restart.

 In the root directory of the project, create a folder named kubernetes.